eduardo-zambrano/equistatlab/treatment-assignment.md

 ![example](/assets/practice.png)

 The interpretation is as follows: treatment $a$ yields outcome $4.93$ in state 1 and $2$ in state 2, whereas treatment $b$ yields outcome $6.21$ in state 1 and $1$ in state 2.
-Those numbers may be a kind of summary of how different individuals fare in each state, but that need not concern us here.
+One can think about thhose numbers as providing a specific summary of how different individuals fare in each state, and where they come from need not concern us here, although I will have more to say about that question below.
 Let's for now take these numbers as given.

 A treatment rule assigns individuals to treatments and in the example I focus on treatment rules that assign all individuals to the same treatment.